-Academic Content: A 1 Develop knowledge and skills in business and management subjects A2 Prepare individuals for employment either related to their first degree discipline or in a management role A3 The ability to conduct research into business and management issues either individually or as a part of a team through research design, data collection, analysis, synthesis and reporting
+Academic Content: A1 Provide a critical programme of study which surveys the field of international business in both depth and breadth.
+A2 Prepare individuals for employment either related to their first degree discipline or in a management role А3 The ability to conduct research into international business issues either individually or as a part of a team through research design, data collection, analysis, synthesis and reporting A4 Develop knowledge and skills in international business subjects

-Disciplinary Skills - able to: B1 Develop a sound understanding of contemporary business/organisational contexts B2 Develop an understanding of theories, models, frameworks, tasks and roles of management together with rational analysis and other processes of decision making within organisations and in relation to the external context В3 Ability to recognise and address ethical dilemmas and corporate social responsibility issues, applying ethical and organisational values to situations and choices.
-B4 The ability to think critically and creatively: organise thoughts, analyse, synthesise and critically appraise.
-This includes the capability to identify assumptions, evaluate statements in terms of evidence, detect false logic or reasoning, identify implicit values, define terms adequately and generalise appropriately
+Disciplinary Skills - able to: В1 Develop an understanding of theories, models, tasks and roles of economic policy together with rational analysis and other processes of decision making within governments and businesses and in relation to the external context.
+B2 Ability to recognise and address ethical dilemmas and corporate social responsibility issues, applying ethical and organisational values to situations and choices В3 The ability to think critically and creatively: organise thoughts, analyse, synthesise and critically appraise.
+This includes the capability to identify assumptions, evaluate statements in terms of evidence, detect false logic or reasoning, identify implicit values, define terms adequately and generalise appropriately В4 Provide a range of cognitive and transferable skills that are generic and specific to the field of study of international business.

-Attri Attributes: C1 Deliver an advanced study of organisations, their management and the changing external context in which they operate; C2 Develop the ability to apply knowledge and understanding of business and management to complex issues, both systematically and creatively, to improve business and management practice; C3 Enhance lifelong learning skills and personal development so as to be able to work with self-direction and originality and to contribute to business and society at large; C4 Effective performance within team environments and the ability to recognise and utilise individuals' contributions in group processes and to negotiate and persuade or influence others; team selection, delegation, development and management
+Attributes: C1 Deliver an advanced study of organisations, their management and the changing external context in which they operate; C2 Develop the ability to apply knowledge and understanding of business and management to complex is systematically and creatively, to improve business and management practice; С3 Enhance lifelong learning skills and personal development so as to be able to work with self-direction and originality and to contribute to business and society at large;

+Effective performance within team environments and the ability to recognise and utilise individuals' contributions in group processes and to negotiate and persuade or influence others; team selection, delegation, development and management.